 Sugar is deeply connected to the rise of the British Empire and has shaped the fabric of London in many ways.
 London was the major port of the early empire and the Thames was transformed by the growing transatlantic trade.
 Sugar’s effect on society and culture can be seen all along the river (not least within the multicultural make-up of a post-colonial city) but is also expressed in the bricks and mortar of two key sites.

 The Tate & Lyle factory in Silver Town is one of the last working ports on the upper river.
-Whilst every other dockyard, warehouse and factory has been repurposed for a post-industrial society, this one working connection to London’s origin still persists.
-The wealth generated from a triangular trade in slaves, cane-plantations and sugar created a new mercantile elite that needed to legitimize their new-found wealth.
+Whilst every other dockyard, warehouse and factory has been repurposed for a post-industrial society, this is the one still-working connection to London’s origin as a port.
+The wealth generated from a triangular trade in slaves, cane-plantations and sugar created a mercantile elite that needed to legitimise their new-found wealth.
 They found the solution to this problem in the patronage of the arts and ‘Tate Britain’ bears the name of the sugar magnate Henry Tate who used his wealth to create this major institution.